📋 Table of Contents

 • Surviving spouse: Bring the veteran's death certificate and a copy of the prior VA rating letter

-• Renewal: Confirm with your county assessor whether annual renewal is required
+• Renewal: Confirm with your county assessor whether annual renewal is required in your county

 If you believe you should qualify for the full exemption but are not yet rated 100% P&T, every year you delay costs real money in property taxes.
 Use our Disability Rating Calculator to estimate whether an increase is within reach, then start your claim to build the case for the rating you have earned.